 Atlanta is notorious for having heavy traffic.
 Because of this, residents value walkability and proximity to MARTA public transport.
 One resident’s sentiment exemplifies this:

 “I love living in Inman Park!
-Great walkability, amazing restaurants.
+Great walkability, and amazing restaurants.
 The homes are beautiful.
 Neighbors are incredibly friendly!”

 Culture